-Jukka-Pekka “JP” Onnela is Associate professor of Biostatistics in the Department of Biostatistics at the Harvard T.H.
+Jukka-Pekka “JP” Onnela is Associate Professor of Biostatistics in the Department of Biostatistics at the Harvard T.H.
 Chan School of Public Health.
-He is also Director of the Master in Health Data Science program, one of three data science programs at Harvard University.
-He obtained his doctorate in network science in physics in Finland, and his doctoral dissertation received the Dissertation of the Year Award.
-Prior to starting his faculty position at the Harvard Chan School in November 2011, he completed a junior research fellowship at the University of Oxford, a Fulbright scholarship at the Harvard Kennedy School, and a postdoctoral fellowship at Harvard Medical School.
-His primary interest is in developing quantitative methods in two areas: statistical network science, the study of network representations of social and biological systems; and digital phenotyping, the moment-by-moment quantification of the individual-level human phenotype using smartphone data.
-He received an NIH Director’s New Innovator Award in 2013 for his digital phenotyping project.
+He is also Co-Director of the Master in Health Data Science program, one of three data science programs at Harvard University.
+He obtained his doctorate in network science in Finland.
+Prior to starting his faculty position at the Harvard Chan School in November 2011, he completed a Junior Research Fellowship at the University of Oxford, a Fulbright scholarship at Harvard Kennedy School, and a postdoctoral fellowship at Harvard Medical School.
+His primary interest is in developing quantitative methods in two areas: statistical network science and digital phenotyping.
+He received NIH Director’s New Innovator Award in 2013 for his digital phenotyping project.